Help! Why Don’t Edibles Get Me High?

 Vaping is a lot like smoking.
 It’s also quick-acting, and there are tons of options for vaping cannabis.
 There are various vape liquids at different concentrations of both THC and CBD.
 Then, there are dry herb vaporizers that use dry cannabis flower like people would typically smoke.
 These devices vaporize the cannabinoids in the flower, providing a smoother, lower-temperature experience.

-While tinctures might look like they’re another edible option, that’s only partially true.
-While you can mix a tincture into a beverage and drink it, tinctures are traditionally meant to be dropped directly under the tongue.
-There, the skin is thin, and the cannabinoids can be absorbed directly into the bloodstream.
-Tinctures take a little longer than inhalation methods to feel the effects, but they tend to be faster-acting than traditional edibles.
+While tinctures might look like another edible option, that’s only partially true.
+While you can mix a tincture into a beverage and drink it, tinctures are traditionally meant to be dropped and held directly under the tongue.
+Tinctures may take a little longer than inhalation methods to feel the effects, but they tend to be faster-acting than traditional edibles.
 And unlike inhalation methods, like smoking and vaping, there’s no potential to harm the lungs.
 If you want a good middle ground between edibles and smoking, tinctures can offer the best of both worlds.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.